Jai-ACS/Mod-ShowMoreGridInfo/README.md

 6. Light (description & numeric value)
 7. Temperature (description & numeric value)

-* Maximum Gather Qi value is determined by adding all Gather Qi objects that are capable of reaching the selected tile.
-Qi will gradually gather onto the tile over 5 days, increasing the tile's Qi value.
+* Maximum Gather Qi value is determined by adding the Gather Qi value of all Gather Qi objects that are capable of reaching the selected tile.
+Qi will gradually gather (up to the maximum) onto the tile over 5 days, increasing the tile's Qi value.
 The gathered Qi will reset to 0 whenever any Gather Qi item is placed or removed, causing a change in the maximum Gather Qi value on the tile.
 The Gather Qi value will reach maximum again after 5 days.

 In addition, when the Feng Shui Vision is activated, the Grid Info panel would change to display Qi value, Gather Qi values and the Elemental Composition of the tile.
 There are 2 values displayed for each element:
 1. The numeric amount of the element's emission on the tile